Cards game for developers

 Production environment run on dedicated Kubernetes cluster.
 Build and deployment are performed using a Gitlab pipeline (not supplied here) however, there’s nothing to prevent manual deployment.

-ℹ️ You need to ensure a functional postgre database and a kubernetes cluster
+ℹ️ You need to ensure a functional PostgreSQL database and a Kubernetes cluster

 Create a kubernetes namespace to isolate the application in your cluster :